 So I went out and made the same mistake like so many before me and bought a high-speed driver to get maximum distance!
 The fastest I could find I think.

 I learned pretty fast that these high-speed drivers are hard to throw and very hard to control.
 When we’re starting out in disc golf we need beginner drivers for one simple reason and that is control.
 Beginner discs are easy to grip, easy to release, and easy to get good distance while learning control.

 These discs have smaller rims that are easier to grip.
 Comfort is important when playing and being able to get all your fingers under the disc for a good grip will improve your distance.

-High speed drivers that require a lot more power have rims up three times the size of these drivers.
+High-speed drivers that require a lot more power have rims up three times the size of these drivers.
 They’re awkward to get a good grip on and get them spinning for optimal flight.

-Similar to grip the timing of release is very important for accuracy and to get our throws down the line we intended.
+Similar to grip the timing of the release is very important for accuracy and to get our throws down the line we intended.